bagder/log/README.md

   [Twitch](https://www.twitch.tv/snyklive) where I will participate.
 - I will continue to improve the HTTP/3 support.
 I want to get to fixing [cert verification for curl + quiche](https://github.com/curl/curl/issues/8173).
-If out friends in the quiche project delivers, this might be a fine topic for me to also do a live-streamed session with.
+If our friends in the quiche project delivers, this might be a fine topic for me to also do a live-streamed session with.
 Follow me on [Twitter](https://twitter.com/bagder) or